About Bachelor of Engineering (Honours) (Chemical) at UNSW

 - UNSW Bachelor of Engineering (Honours) (Chemical) is industry accredited by the Institution of Chemical Engineers

-- Study in ultra-modern teaching labs and cutting-edge facilities such as the $67 million Ainsworth Building
+- Study in ultra-modern teaching labs and cutting-edge facilities such as the $67 million Science Engineering Building (SEB)

 - A flexible first-year program consisting of a wide choice of electives and five core courses in Maths, Physics, Engineering, Design and Computing